inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 To begin a search, click "Start" on the welcome window.
 The next window will prompt you to "choose method(s) for selecting pdfs to search."
 You can select PDFs in multiple ways.
 Click on the method(s) you want to use in the list.
 If you hold down the shift key while you click on items in the list, then you can select multiple methods at once: i.e., you can use multiple means to select the PDFs you want to search.
 Each method will add the selected PDFs to the search queue.

 * **Last Search Set**: this will select all of the PDFs used in your most recent search, if a past search exists.
-* **Clipboard**: this will import file paths from the clipboard; e.g., if you're a Zotero user, you can copy attachment file paths to the clipboard using the Zutilo plugin.
+* **Clipboard**: this will import file paths from the clipboard; e.g., if you're a [Zotero](www.zotero.org) user, you can copy attachment file paths to the clipboard using the [Zutilo](https://www.zotero.org/support/plugins) plugin.
-* **Saved Set(s)**: this will prompt you to select a .txt file containing a list of file paths; and if the "Saved PDF Sets" folder is empty, then you can find every set of PDFs you've ever searched in the "Past PDF Sets" folder.
+* **Saved Set(s)**: this will prompt you to select a .txt file containing a list of file paths; note that you can find every set of PDFs you've ever searched in the Past PDF Sets folder.
 * **Selected File(s)**: this will prompt you to select PDF files on your computer; click "Cancel" when you're done selecting files.
 * **Selected Folder(s)**: this will prompt you to select folders on your computer (and it'll select all of the PDFs in those folders); click "Cancel" when you're done selecting folders.
-* **Active PDF**: this will prompt you to click on an open PDF file in your PDF viewer; but the feature is a little finnicky: e.g., the PDF viewer needs to be the last thing you clicked before you launched Inquerex.
+* **Active PDF**: this will prompt you to click on an open PDF file in your PDF viewer; but this selection method is a little finnicky: e.g., the PDF viewer needs to be the last thing you clicked before you launched Inquerex.
 * **Selected Program(s)**: this will prompt you to select an existing program file or files; when selected as an input method, Inquerex will abandon any other PDF selection methods you might've clicked, and it'll simply run the program(s).
 * **New Program**: this will prompt you to write a program file, using a template as the starting place; you can abandon it, use it, or save it to use it later.